LJWatson/website-tink-eleventy/src/posts/2016-05-24-understanding-semantics.md

 <a href="https://tink.uk">Tink UK</a>
 ```

 When a screen reader queries the browser for information about the piece of content represented by the HTML shown above, it will discover that it is a link to this website.
 The screen reader identifies the element’s role as “link”, uses the text content inside it to give the link an accessible name, and makes this information available in synthetic speech.
-This [screen reader demo of an HTML link](https://www.youtube.com/watch?v=uGlFlv6UWHY) shows how this information is used.

 Compare this to the pseudo link represented by the following code: